What we do

-English PEN is the founding centre of a worldwide writers’ association with 145 centres in more than 100 countries.
+English PEN is one of the world's oldest human rights organisations, championing the freedom to write and the freedom to read around the world.
+We are the founding centre of PEN International, a worldwide writers’ association with 130 centres in more than 90 countries.

-English PEN is governed by a board of trustees which is elected from and by members.
-The President of English PEN is Gillian Slovo.
-The Director is Jo Glanville.
+English PEN is governed by a board of trustees which is elected from and by members, and chaired by Ruth Borthwick.
+The President of English PEN is Margaret Busby.

 The English PEN team is led by Director Daniel Gorman.